 One of the benefits of most life insurance policies (and how it differs from annually renewable policies like car insurance) is that the monthly premium is fixed from the day you take it out.
 That means that if the pandemic gets worse or if your health deteriorates, you won't have to pay increased premiums in the future because of these reasons.

 Life insurance costs are calculated using your age and smoker status as well as other factors including how much cover you need; whether it is a cash lump sum or an income and over how long you wish to be covered.
-Your health will be assessed through an application form but after you start your policy, any change to your health will not affect your insurance.
+Your health will be assessed through a life insurance application form but after you start your policy, any change to your health will not affect your insurance.

 If you are considering taking out life insurance then make sure you speak to an independent specialist as they will be able to search the whole market on your behalf.
 Especially, if you have health conditions to disclose, as they will select insurance companies that are favourable for you in terms of cost and the application process.
 They can also provide information about the best critical illness cover and income protection insurance if these are required

 We have personally vetted the services of one of the UK's leading independent life insurance brokers, who can provide free advice to ensure you are buying the best policy for your needs as well as helping to complete the application forms.
 They will even chase the insurance company on your behalf and help you to put the policy into trust, meaning your family is not liable for any future inheritance tax on the policy.
-Additionally, if you decide to take a policy through them you will qualify for up to £100 cashback and you will receive free cover while your application is being processed.
+Additionally, if you decide to take a policy through them you will qualify for up to £100 cashback and you will receive free cover while your life insurance application is being processed.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article - LifeSearch